Programming-0101/TheBook/_old/_manuscript/topic-J.md

 This class simulates the action of guessing what hidden value is stored inside of a SecretNumber object.
 The SecretNumber is supplied to the constructor of the GuessingGame, and the following methods attempt to find out what that number is.

 * GuessUsingHints() – This first method simply tries to guess the hidden value of the SecretNumber.
 It has “unlimited” guesses, and it will return the number of attempts it took to find out what that hidden number is.
 Use the GuessWithHint method of the SecretNumber object.
-* GuessUsingHints(MaxAttempts : Integer) – This method will also try to guess the SecretNumber’s hidden value, but it is limited to a maximum number of guesses.
+* GuessUsingHints(MaxAttempts : Integer) – This method will also try to guess the SecretNumber's hidden value, but it is limited to a maximum number of guesses.
 This method will return the actual number of attempts it took to find the hidden value, or it will return the GUESS_FAILED constant if it was unable to guess the secret number.
 Use the GuessWithHint method of the SecretNumber object.
 As an additional exercise, create a simple driver that instantiates a SecretNumber object and supplies it to a GuessingGame object.
 Show how many attempts it took to guess the hidden number when using hints.

 ![](J-GuessingGame-2.png)